rapid7/metasploit-framework/How-to-use-command-stagers.md

 'Platform' => 'win'
 ```

-## TFTP Command Stager
+## TFTP Command Stager - Windows Only

-The TFTP command stager uses tftpd.exe to download our payload, and then use the start command to execute it.
+The TFTP command stager uses tftpd.exe to download our payload, and then use the start.exe command to execute it.
 This technique only works well against an older version of Windows (such as XP), because newer Windows machines no longer install tftp.exe by default.

 The TFTP command stager must bind to UDP port 69, so msfconsole must be started as root: